zilishen/documentation/content/nap-waf/admin-guide/install.md

     sudo systemctl start nginx
     ```

-## Debian 10 / Debian 11 Installation
+## Debian 10 / Debian 11 / Debian 12 Installation

 1. If you already have NGINX packages in your system, back up your configs and logs: